Towards Privacy-Aware Bayesian Networks: A Credal Approach: Theoretical Analysis

 By exploiting Eq.~\eqref{eq:econtamin}, each parameter interval is uniquely defined by the original parameter value and $\varepsilon$, which is the interval width.
 Trade-offs between the uncertainty included in the network and the privacy to be preserved depend on the specific case.
 Intuitively, larger parameter intervals lead to greater privacy, but also result in a decrease in the model's utility.
 Depending on $S$, or $\varepsilon$, we can mark two extreme situations:

 \begin{enumerate} \item $\widehat{K}_{\mathcal{T}}(\mathbf{X}) \equiv \{\widehat{\theta}_{\mathcal{T}}\}$.
 In this case, we release a single BN, and the power of a tracing attack is approximated by \Cref{th:bound} \cite{Murakonda_2021}.
 Hence, we release an unmasked model, thereby obtaining the minimum privacy. \item $\widehat{K}_{\mathcal{T}}(\mathbf{X}) \equiv \Theta$.
 In this case, each parameter interval is $[0,1]$, thus only the DAG is released.
 Under \Cref{def:tracing_CN}, the LLR statistic is constantly zero.
-Hence, we release the least information while ensuring the highest privacy. \footnote{The DAG may still reveal private information \cite{Wang_2020}, but it is secure against tracing attacks.} \end{enumerate}
+Hence, we release the least information while ensuring the highest level of privacy against tracing attacks.\footnote{The DAG itself may still reveal sensitive information \cite{Wang_2020}.} \end{enumerate}